Skip to Main Content

 • Sponsor: Freedom From Religion Foundation

-• Eligibility requirements in 2024 Competition included: "The contest is open to all ongoing law school students attending a North American law school.
-Students will remain eligible to enter even if they are to graduate from law school by spring or summer of 2024."
+• Eligibility requirements in 2026 Competition include: "The contest is open to all ongoing law school students attending a North American law school.
+You remain eligible to enter this contest if you will graduate from law school by spring or summer of 2026.
+You are not eligible to enter if you will be starting law school for the first time in the fall of 2026.
+You may not re-enter if FFRF has already awarded you for a law student essay."

 Everytown Law Fund Law Student Writing Competition